RafiKurlansik/daiwt-mlops/README.md

     - On pushing this the following steps are triggered in the [`onrelease.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/.github/workflows/onrelease.yml) GitHub Actions workflow:
         1. Trigger unit tests.
-        1. Deploy `PROD-telco-churn-model-train` job to the prod environment.
-        1. Deploy `PROD-telco-churn-model-deployment` job to the prod environment.
-        1. Deploy `PROD-telco-churn-model-inference-batch` job to the prod environment.
+        1. Deploy `PROD-telco-churn-model-train-deployment-inference-workflow` job to the prod environment.
+        1. Launch `PROD-telco-churn-model-train-deployment-inference-workflow`

     - These jobs will now all be present in the specified workspace, and visible under the [Workflows](https://docs.databricks.com/data-engineering/jobs/index.html) tab.

-4. **Run `PROD-telco-churn-model-train` job in the prod environment**
+4. **Inspect `PROD-telco-churn-model-train-deployment-inference-workflow` job in the prod environment**
-    - Manually trigger job via UI
-        - In the Databricks workspace (prod environment) go to `Workflows` > `Jobs`, where the `PROD-telco-churn-model-train` job will be present.
+    - In the Databricks workspace (prod environment) go to `Workflows` > `Jobs` to find it.
-        - Click into PROD-telco-churn-model-train and select ‘Run Now’.
-Doing so will trigger the job on the specified cluster configuration.
-    - Alternatively you can trigger the job using the Databricks CLI:
-      - `databricks jobs run-now –job-id JOB_ID`

     - Model train job steps (`telco-churn-model-train`)
         1. Train improved “new” classifier (RandomForestClassifier - `max_depth=8`)
         1. Register the model.
 Model version 2 will be registered to stage=None upon successful model training.
-        1. **Manual Step**: MLflow Model Registry UI promotion to stage='Staging'
+        1. MLflow Model Registry automatic transition to stage='Staging'
-            - Go to Model registry and manually promote model to stage='Staging'

-    **ASIDE:** At this point, there should now be two model versions registered in MLflow Model Registry:
+At this point, there should now be two model versions registered in MLflow Model Registry:

     - Version 1 (Production): RandomForestClassifier (`max_depth=4`)
     - Version 2 (Staging): RandomForestClassifier (`max_depth=8`)

-5. **Run `PROD-telco-churn-model-deployment` job (Continuous Deployment) in the prod environment**
+5. **Inspect the `model-deployment` task (Continuous Deployment) in the prod environment**
-    - Manually trigger job via UI
-        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `telco-churn-model-deployment` job will be present.
-        - Click into telco-churn-model-deployment and click ‘Run Now’.
-Doing so will trigger the job on the specified cluster configuration.
-    - Alternatively you can trigger the job using the Databricks CLI:
-      - `databricks jobs run-now –job-id JOB_ID`

-    - Model deployment job steps  (`PROD-telco-churn-model-deployment`)
+    - Model deployment task steps:
         1. Compare new “candidate model” in `stage='Staging'` versus current Production model in `stage='Production'`.
         1. Comparison criteria set through [`model_deployment.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/conf/job_configs/model_deployment.yml)
             1. Compute predictions using both models against a specified reference dataset